 Overall, the average catch rate was lower over the entire expanded setline survey than on the historically fished stations: raw, unadjusted O32 WPUE was 72.1 lb/skate over all 2018 stations, but 82.0 lb/skate for those previously fished.
 On its own, this does not imply the previous space-time model estimates were biased, as that depends on what the model had predicted in newly surveyed areas.
-However, because most of the Strait of Georgia in particular was far from observed data in prior years, the predictions there approached the Regulatory Area 2B mean (after allowing for year and depth effects).
+However, because most of the Strait of Georgia in particular was far from observed data in prior years, the predictions there previously approached the Regulatory Area 2B mean (after allowing for year and depth effects).
 The new information showing very low densities in the Strait of Georgia means that these predictions were likely too high, resulting in positive bias in previous estimates of density indices for IPHC Regulatory Area 2B.
 The new information from the expanded survey has allowed this bias to be corrected in estimates of WPUE and NPUE indices (Appendix B, Figures B.1 and B.2).
+Refitting the model to the data while excluding 2018 expansion data allows us to obtain an estimate of the bias the indices would have had without the setline survey expansion.
+For mean O32 WPUE, the 2018 estimate using the full data was 78.3 lb/skate, while the estimate without expansion data was 91.0 lb/skate, meaning the latter has an estimated positive bias of 16.2%.
+The estimate without expansion data is outside the 95% posterior credible interval of 70.0-87.2 lb/skate for O32 WPUE based on all data.
+The posterior probability of observing a mean O32 WPUE index of 91.0 lb/skate or greater is less than 4 in 1000, meaning this value is an implausible estimate of mean O32 WPUE given our understanding of halibut density from the full 2018 setline survey data.

-The uncertainty in the estimates also decreased, as shown by the narrower 95% posterior credible intervals for the revised estimates.
+The uncertainty in the estimates also decreased in 2018, as shown by the narrower 95% posterior credible intervals for the revised estimates (Appendix B, Figures B.1 and B.2).
 With the new expansion data, coefficients of variation (CVs) for both mean O32 WPUE and all sizes NPUE now range from 6-10% for the period of the current 10 nmi grid design (1998 onwards), compared to CVs of 9-12% for estimates obtained in 2017 prior to the expansion.

 Figure 4.
 Map of setline survey station locations in IPHC Regulatory Area 2B.
 For circular symbols, the area of the circle is proportional to raw, unadjusted O32 WPUE.
-Gray symbols denote setline survey stations that are counted as being outside of Regulatory Area 2B.
+Gray symbols denote setline survey stations that are counted as being outside of IPHC Regulatory Area 2B.